 [Responsibilities of guarantor]

 The guarantor’s guarantee consists of three parts: 1) payment for accommodation expenses, 2) payment for return expenses, and 3) legal compliance of the applicant.The guarantor under the immigration law is morally responsible and has no legal responsibility.In other words, there is no legal obligation to pay the applicant’s stay and return expenses, and he is not responsible for overseeing any violations of the applicant.

-However, a guarantor that has failed to fulfill its moral obligations to the applicant will no longer be able to become an guarantor for another permanent resident application.
+However, a guarantor that has failed to fulfill its moral obligations to the applicant will no longer be able to become an guarantor for another PR application.

 （For your reference：How to ask for a guarantor ）

-While we have explained the general requirements for permanent residence for foreign nationals, the requirements for obtaining permanent residence are partially relaxed for the spouse and children (including adopted and specially adopted children) of Japanese nationals or permanent residents, as described below.
+The requirements for obtaining PR are eased for the spouse and children of Japanese nationals or PR status residents, as described below.

-【Those who are exempt from the conditions of (1) good conduct and (2) having an independent financial base】
+【Those who are exempt from the conditions of (1) good conduct and (2) financial base】

-In the case of the spouse and children (including ordinary and special adopted children) of a Japanese or permanent resident, the requirements for permanent residence permit have been relaxed, and the conditions of contributing to the national interests of Japan (3) and securing a guarantor (4) are sufficient.
+In the case of the spouse and children of Japanese or PR status, the requirements for PR permit have been relaxed, and the conditions of contributing to the national interests of Japan (3) and securing a guarantor (4) are sufficient.

 【Case in which you do not have to stay for 10 years】